 Find more details on the latest employment data in the December Employment Data Digest, PPI’s monthly review of job trends for those ages 55 and over.
-For more data to drive policy solutions, go to www.aarp.org/dataexplorer and for information on skills, jobs, and occupations for the 50+ visit www.aarp.org/laborshortages.
+For more data to drive policy solutions, go to PPI's Data Explorer, and for information on skills, jobs, and occupations for the 50+, visit AARP's skills shortage data tool.

 Jen Schramm is a senior strategic policy advisor at the AARP Public Policy Institute.
 Her areas of expertise include employment trends, policy challenges and opportunities related to workers and jobseekers ages 50 and above, and skills and credentialing for mid- and late-career workers.